The thief comes only to steal and kill and destroy;

 When your head knowledge becomes a heart condition nothing will hurt, nothing will bring you to fall apart, and nothing will shake you.
 If you are hurting, if you are falling apart, if you are shaken or trembling then you need more of Him.
 Precious one, more of Him is not found in reading about Him in your Bible, quoting Scriptures or rebuking the devil.
 It is found in intimacy with Him.

-If you are a wife forsaken and grieved in spirit and a wife who has been rejected, Jesus is calling you to become His bride!
+If you are a wife forsaken and grieved in spirit and a wife who has been rejected, your Heavenly Husband is calling you to become His bride!
 Will you?
-Will you leave it all behind (the worries, the pain, the questions and the burdensome relationships) and pursue Him alone?
+Will you leave it all behind (the worries, the pain, the questions, and all the burdensome relationships) and pursue Him alone?

 “For the LORD has called you, Like a wife forsaken and grieved in spirit, Even like a wife of one’s youth when she is rejected,’ Says your God… For your Husband is your Maker, Whose name is the LORD of hosts; and your Redeemer is the Holy One of Israel, Who is called the God of all the earth’” (Isaiah 54:6–5).